- Fixed Income Portfolio Manager

 To capitalise in this way, being selective across sectors counts.
 I favour issuers with sound balance sheets and positive fundamentals, and then seek the security structure likely to benefit from capital appreciation relative to the downside risk.

 Applying this approach, many parts of the US financial sector currently appear attractive and are cheap versus the market on a historical basis.
 Equally, I prefer taking exposure to large US banks with high proportions of debt – and therefore potentially considered as “riskier” – rather than investing in a lower-rated US industrial name.
-By contrast, I view high-quality 30-year credit as less appealing amid the significant supply squeeze in that part of the market, which is leading to trades at very tight levels.
+By contrast, I view high-quality 30-year credit as less appealing amid the significant supply squeeze in that part of the market, which is leading to spreads at very tight levels.

 Today’s more volatile backdrop is a timely reminder that investors cannot predict the market environment.
 However, they can control the process by employing a resilient and consistent framework to continually assess the upside and downside risks of every decision and possible price outcome.